-As baby boomers age and their life expectancy increases, their health care needs also increase, including those for home assistance and companionship.
-The Bureau of Labor Statistics predicts employment of home health aides to grow by a whopping 36 percent between 2018 and 2028.
+With the continuing increase of life expectancy comes an increase in health care needs, which includes home assistance and companionship.
+The Bureau of Labor Statistics predicts that hiring home health aides will continue to be a huge priority, with demand projected to grow by 36 percent between 2018 and 2028.
 That’s seven times the national average growth rate for all occupations.

-To meet this growing demand, recruiters and hiring managers will need to find ways to source, hire and retain these personal care assistants as efficiently and effectively as possible.
-The ideas and expert advice below can help with recruiting home health aides, including how to interview, source and close the deal.
+To meet this growing demand, recruiters, and hiring managers will need to find ways to source, hire, and retain these personal care assistants as efficiently and effectively as possible.
+The tips below can help you source and recruit home health aides.

 The home caregiver position is typically a low-skilled, low-paid job that requires minimal training and no college degree.
 However, it requires a great deal of empathy, patience and stamina.
-These factors can make it difficult to source new employees.
+These factors can make sourcing and ultimately hiring home health aides extremely difficult.
 Some common sourcing tactics include:

-- Advertising: Job postings are most effective when they specify available shifts and locations.
+- Advertising.
+Posting your job description is most effective when you specify available shifts and locations.

-Regardless of where you find your personal care assistant candidates, be sure to run a background check and ask for references from former employers.
+Regardless of where you source your candidates, be sure to run a background check and ask for references from former employers before hiring home health aides.
 Keeping clients safe and well cared for is critical.

 Since there is little formal training or education required to become a home health aide, the interview is an even more crucial part of the recruitment process than normal.
 This is your opportunity to see if a given candidate has the personality and drive to deal with elderly and disabled clients, some of whom may present extra challenges.
 Traits to look for in your applicants include: